stefanoborini/book-modelviewcontroller/source/06_mvc_on_the_web/index.rst

 MVC On the web
 ==============

+Explain uniqueness of HTTP.

+On the web, we have two entities interacting: the server and the client.
+The server is the only responsible to hold the model.
+The client runs a web browser that performs requests to the server.
+These requests are channeled properly, trigger changes in the model, and give origin to a response that the client renders to the user.
+Some interaction (e.g. scrolling a list of entries) may not involve the server at all.

 On the web, the controller is responsible for handling user events, preparing the view, and pushing it to the renderer. a quite different pattern.